DCC-EX/dcc-ex.github.io/docs/advanced-setup/wifi-mega.rst

 What You Will Need
 -------------------

-This is a tested and proven configuration
+This is our tested and proven configuration

 * DCC++EX 3.0.5 or greater
 * ATMega2560 + ESP8266 WiFI - Combo Board